Documentation: Merged Academic Corpus

 After we deduplicate articles, we link each one to the metadata associated with it or any of its duplicates in the MAC’s underlying data sources.
 For most metadata fields, this is a relatively straightforward process of aggregation; see above for details pertaining to each field.

 However, the MAC also includes some article-level metadata fields not present in any of the underlying sources.
-These include research fields and subfields as well as emerging topics such as AI.
+These include research fields and subfields as well as emerging subjects such as AI.

-We score each article for relevance to research fields and subfields using the method described in Toney-Wails and Dunham (2022).
+We score each article for relevance to research disciplines, fields, subfields, and topics using the method initially described in Toney-Wails and Dunham (2022) and expanded upon in Gelles and Dunham (2024).

 In short:

-We begin with a taxonomy of academic subjects, including 19 general subjects corresponding to research fields (such as biology or computer science) and 294 more specific subjects corresponding to research subfields (such as radiochemistry, media studies, or nanotechnology).
-This taxonomy was originally developed by Microsoft researchers by extracting scientific concepts from Wikipedia.
+• We begin with a taxonomy of academic disciplines, including 19 general areas corresponding to research disciplines_ (such as Biology or Computer Science) and 281 more specific areas corresponding to research fields (such as Radiochemistry, Media Studies, or Nanotechnology).
+This taxonomy was originally developed by Microsoft researchers by extracting scientific concepts from Wikipedia, and then modified in certain fields to better suit CSET and ETO analytic needs.

-Finally, we calculate the similarity between the article embedding and each field embedding, and assign the article a corresponding relevance score for each field and subfield.
+• Finally, we calculate the similarity between the article embedding and each field embedding, and assign the article a corresponding relevance score for each discipline and field.

 Note that although this model-driven approach is reliable in the aggregate (see Toney-Wails and Dunham (2022) for details), it occasionally produces questionable results for individual articles - that is, it may assign an article a high relevance score for a field that is not actually highly relevant to the article (as judged by a human), or a low score for a field that is relevant.

-Emerging technology topics have fuzzy boundaries; there's no objectively correct answer to whether a particular article is "AI safety" research (for example).
-For each emerging topic, we try to capture articles in the MAC that subject matter experts would consider highly relevant to the topic in question.
-We use different methods to identify these articles depending on the topic, and we evaluate our results against "ground truth" corpora that also vary by topic.
+Emerging technology subjects have fuzzy boundaries; there's no objectively correct answer to whether a particular article is "AI safety" research (for example).
+For each emerging subject, we try to capture articles in the MAC that subject matter experts would consider highly relevant to the subject in question.
+We use different methods to identify these articles depending on the subject, and we evaluate our results against "ground truth" corpora that also vary by subject.
 Still, it's important to note that this process inevitably involves some judgment calls.
-In addition, we rely on statistical models to apply the topic tags.
+In addition, we rely on statistical models to apply the subject tags.

-For both reasons, analytic results derived from the MAC's emerging technology topic tags are necessarily imprecise and should be interpreted as estimates.
+For both reasons, analytic results derived from the MAC's emerging technology subject tags are necessarily imprecise and should be interpreted as estimates.

 AI, AI subfields, and cybersecurity